Thinking about selling your house as is? Read our ultimate guide for sellers looking to save time and money by skipping repairs and selling for cash.

 To solve this issue, we created Sundae’s Marketplace.
 Our marketplace is made up of a network of hundreds of local investors who we’ve vetted so that you don’t have to worry about being taken advantage of by predatory practices.
 Unlike other off market homebuyers and investors, we represent you in the transaction with fiduciary responsibility, meaning we will act in your best interest the entire time.
 We will advocate for you and only you.

 Planning for life after selling your house

-Thanks (or no thanks) to coronavirus, we live in uncertain times.
-When workers lose their jobs and consumer spending declines, homeowners are rightfully concerned about property values.
-Even in the best of times, selling a home for top dollar is a challenge.
+Thanks (or no thanks) to inflation, we live in uncertain times.
+When workers lose their jobs and consumer spending adjusts, homeowners often worry about the market as a whole.

 Concerns about the health of the housing market may prompt you to downsize and move to a less expensive area.
 Selling, moving, and handling your personal and financial affairs can be stressful.

 Thankfully, there are options for you to quickly sell your house as is so you can focus on your next chapter.
 If you lack the cash or time to make repairs and get the house market ready, selling as is provides a convenient, worry-free alternative.